rocky-linux/rocky-tools/README.md

 The `centos2rocky` script pipes everything shown on `stdout` to `/var/log/centos2rocky.log`.

-If you run in to issues executing this script, please submit an issue [here]([Issues · rocky-linux/rocky-tools · GitHub](https://github.com/rocky-linux/rocky-tools/issues)).
+If you run in to issues executing this script, please submit an issue [here](https://github.com/rocky-linux/rocky-tools/issues).

 Make sure to [include the output log](https://pastebin.com/), and remove any sensitive information. (if any)